google/js-green-licenses/README.md

 Note that comments are allowed in `js-green-licenses.json`.

 The configuration file must be located in the top-level directory of a repository for `--local` and `--pr`.
-When checking remote NPM packages, `jsgl` tries to locate the configuration file in the current local directory from which `jsgl` is invoked.
+When checking remote npm packages, `jsgl` tries to locate the configuration file in the current local directory from which `jsgl` is invoked.